SilentProcess/GoGetStreams/README.md

 # GoGetStreams
-Golang program for getting stuff with twitchAPI
+Golang program for checking which of you favorite streamers are live using twitchAPI